oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Guest Access – is when an external user is invited to be a member of the team.
 Once a team owner has granted someone guest access, they can access that team's resources, share files, and join a group chat with other team members.
 - Teams Settings – configures the default behaviour of all users in the Teams application.

-Organisation Wide Configuration Design Decisions for all agencies and implementation types.
+Organisation Wide Configuration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---